Albert Street Uniting Church: Second Methodist church

 The first church was replaced in 1856 by a larger building.
 It was built by Joshua Jeays, who also built Parliament House and the first stage of Old Government House.
 It cost £2667, was 80 feet long by 40 feet wide, and could seat 500 people.
 This building had stained glass windows, some of which were transferred to the current church building.
 Several pews from the first building were kept, whilst additional pews were crafted for the second building.
 These pews are now located in the gallery of the current church building.
 The first service in the second building was conducted on 6 December 1856 by Rev. John Eggleston.
+In 1878, work was done on this building to replace the roof shingles with slate, add a gallery along the Albert Street side, and install a pipe organ built by James Cole of Manchester.
+This pipe organ was moved to St Thomas' Anglican Church in North Ipswich in 1892.